Cerebras/modelzoo/modelzoo/transformers/data_processing/scripts/hdf5_preprocessing/README.md

 ### Definition of vocab_file and encoder_file

-We support two different tokenizers with this script, 1. `GPT2Tokenizer`, 2. `NeoXTokenizer`.
-We need to supply correct `vocab_file` and `encoder_file` when using the desired tokenizer.
+We support three different tokenizers with this script, 1. `GPT2Tokenizer`, 2. `NeoXTokenizer` and 3. `HuggingFaceTokenizer`.
+We need to supply the following parameters when using a specific tokenizer:

 - For `GPT2Tokenizer`, `vocab_file=gpt2-vocab.bpe` and `encoder_file=gpt2-encoder.json`.
 - For `NeoXTokenizer`, `encoder_file=neox-encoder.json`.
+- For `HuggingFaceTokenizer`, `huggingface_tokenizer` should be specified, for example `huggingface_tokenizer=tiiuae/falcon-7b` .

 These files can be found [here](../../../vocab/).